-We expect that there will be long queues in the first few days after the tips re-open, and we encourage you to wait until it’s absolutely necessary to visit the tip, to help to reduce waiting times for everyone.
+We encourage you to wait until it’s absolutely necessary to visit the tip, to help to reduce waiting times for everyone.
 The busier the tip is, the longer you will have to queue to get in, and you risk being turned away if roads are blocked.

 You should avoid lunchtimes which are usually the busiest time and you should try to get to Frizlands Lane tip earlier in the day.

 We will try to ease traffic congestion as much as we can, and we ask you to please cooperate with our staff during this difficult time.
 Verbal and physical abuse towards staff will not be tolerated.